Updated: Dec 13, 2020

 That is due to your sciatic nerve and it’s branches being compressed under your butt bone (the ischial tuberosity).
 It’s basically telling you to get off your butt and move around.

-It’s kind of like what happens when you are watering your grass or plants with a hose and there is a kink in it.
-But then, when you stand up and start moving around, the foot and leg start to feel normal after a few minutes.
+It’s kind of like what happens when you are watering your grass or plants with a hose and there is a kink in it so you have to move the hose to get the kink out.
+When you stand up and start moving around, the foot and leg start to feel normal after a few minutes.
 You un-kinked the hose.

 Now this can get even more interesting when we throw in more chronic problems like high blood pressure, diabetes, obesity, high cholesterol, high blood sugar, systemic inflammation, chronic stress, and everything else that reduces the bloods ability to bring oxygen and nutrients to structures in our body, like the sciatic nerve!